The Nature of Eucharist

 Your child’s formal preparation for First Eucharist will be completed in the classroom.
 However, learning about our faith begins at home.
 As a parent, you are your child’s primary teacher of our Catholic faith.
 We are providing you with additional resources to continue your child’s learning at home.
 Please use the resources as they best fit your family.

-Although it goes without saying that we should all attend Sunday Mass regularly, it is especially important that you help your child learn to participate in Eucharist by your example.
+Although it goes without saying that we should all attend Sunday Mass regularly, it is especially important that you help your child learn to participate in the Eucharist by your example.
 The Catholic Church calls all the faithful to full, conscious and active participation.
 Please model full participation for your child by actively participating in the liturgy with mind, body and spirit (this means singing, saying the prayers and generally being engaged in our communal worship).

 Celebration of the Sacrament